-Hermes is Messenger to the Gods, Guide to the Underworld, God of Travelers, God of Thieves and Trickery, he is permanently unscribed, voiced by Forest Manniko.
+Hermes is Messenger to the Gods, Guide to the Underworld, God of Travelers, God of Thieves and Trickery, currently unscribed, voiced by Forest Manniko.

 Know Your God